-Approved by the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5)
+Approved by the Senior Vice President for Finance and Facilities by authority of Administrative Order No. 9)

 Transportation Services provides access to commuter and residential parking at the University of Washington, Seattle.
 The University is responsible for managing parking to allow campus access.
 Transportation Services manages the parking for the University through designating lots, designating parking spaces for specific uses, permitting, and enforcing parking rules within Chapter 478-116 WAC and this policy statement.